jamdlaw/spotify-party/README.md

 # spotify party

-to start the backend open console at root spotify-party folder:

-    $ nodemon
+step 1 rename .env_sample to .env and compete the missing information

-database create script is saved as
+step 2 database create script is saved as
     schema.sql

 run following sql to auth user on local machine:

     ALTER USER '<your_mysql_user>'@'localhost' IDENTIFIED WITH mysql_native_password BY '<your_password>';

+step 3 start backend open console at root spotify-party folder:

+    $ nodemon

-to start react front end native one folder level deeper into another spotify-party folder and run:
+step 4 cd to spotify-party inside of root folder and run:

     npm run dev